 From what I can tell it is similar to www.recovery.gov with a little less detail.
 Probably due to the fact it hasn’t been up very long.

 The new web site launch coincides with a report from Health and Human Services “Americans Speak on Health Reform.”
-This report is a summary of Healthcare Community Discussions that President Obama asked citizens to hold in Dec.
-The report is available on the web page.
+This report is a summary of Healthcare Community Discussions that President Obama asked citizens to hold in December.

 A few points: